jmuspratt/craft-fieldguide/README.md

 ![Field Guide screenshot](screenshot.png)

 Using Craft CMS?
+Keep Field Guide open while you write your templates!

 Field Guide adds a tab to your Dashboard that lists all your fields in a single page, _grouped by section_.
-Keep it open while you write your templates!
+Matrix sub-fields are displayed in indented rows and and all field names are linked to their editing pages.

 To install, drag the `fieldguide` directory to `craft/plugins`.
 Activate the plugin under Settings →  Plugins.
 A new tab titled Field Guide should appear in the control panel.